Greene County License Hearing Guide

 After Criminal Case Concludes

-- Provide proof of completion of any court-ordered DUI Alcohol or Drug Use Risk Reduction Program (DUI school).
+- Reinstatement Requirements: Reinstatement requirements typically include paying a reinstatement fee to the Georgia DDS, providing proof of completion of any court-ordered DUI Alcohol or Drug Use Risk Reduction Program (DUI School), and providing proof of SR-22 insurance.

-- Fees: Reinstatement fees vary.
+- Fees: Reinstatement fees vary depending on the reason for the suspension.
 Check the DDS website for the current fee schedule.

-- SR-22 Insurance Requirement: An SR-22 is a certificate of financial responsibility that your insurance company files with the DDS to verify that you have the required minimum liability insurance coverage.
-You will likely be required to maintain SR-22 insurance for a period of after your license is reinstated.
+- SR-22 Insurance Requirement: SR-22 insurance is a certificate of financial responsibility that your insurance company files with the Georgia DDS, verifying that you have the minimum required liability insurance coverage.
+You may be required to maintain SR-22 insurance for a period of several years after a DUI conviction.

-- Classes/Programs That Must Be Completed: As mentioned above, completing a DUI Alcohol or Drug Use Risk Reduction Program (DUI school) is typically a requirement for license reinstatement.
+- Classes/Programs That Must Be Completed: Completion of a DUI Alcohol or Drug Use Risk Reduction Program (DUI School) is typically required for license reinstatement after a DUI conviction.

 Special Programs